spsforks/QB64-Wiki/Argument.md

 ## Example(s)

-*Example 1:* The color argument in PSET is optional
+The color argument in PSET is optional

 ```vb